gchumillas-dart/domnode/README.md

 ### Events

-Note that in the following example we are hidding the `query` function to avoid collisions.
+Note that in the following example we are hidding the `query` function from the `dart:html` library to prevent collisions.

 ```dart
 import 'dart:html' hide query;